MicrosoftDocs/Hololens/hololens/hololens-update-hololens.md

 Finally, a few words about planning your update strategy.
 We support update deferrals.
 So, you can decide how long to wait after Microsoft releases an update to install that update on devices.

-In fact, there’s a long-term service branch that disallows updates until you complete your testing.

-Sometimes, a company likes to try all the new features first to make sure everything works, that there are no bugs.
+Sometimes, a company likes to try all the new features first to make sure everything works, and they are familiar with the new updates so their support team is prepared.
 Once they’ve confirmed that all is good, they roll out the updates to the entire company.
-By associating subsets of your devices, known as update rings, with different deferral policies, you can coordinate an update rollout strategy for your organization.
+By associating subsets of your devices with different deferral policies, known as update rings, you can coordinate an update rollout strategy for your organization.

 ## HoloLens update tools